loki4j/loki-logback-appender/docs/docus/docs/apacheclient.md

 sidebar_label: Apache HttpClient
 ---

-By default Loki4j uses `JavaHttpSender`, backed by `java.net.http.HttpClient` available in Java 11 and later.
+By default, Loki4j uses `JavaHttpSender`, backed by `java.net.http.HttpClient` available in Java 11 and later.
 This sender does not require any extra dependencies.
-So it should be a good fit for the most users.
+So, it should be a good fit for most users.

 However, you may want to switch to `ApacheHttpSender`, backed by `org.apache.http.client.HttpClient` available for Java 8+ projects.
-In this case you need to ensure you have added the required dependencies to your project:
+In this case, you need to ensure you have added the required dependencies to your project:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Maven-->